backdrop-contrib/slick/README.txt

   If you want advanced lazyload, but not willing to use Picture, do preprocess with theme_image_lazy() and use lazy 'advanced' to override it and DIY.
   Please see theme_image_lazy() for more info.
-- Photobox is not compatible with infinite true + slidesToShow > 1, since slicks will have clones which are filtered out by Photobox loader, otherwise dup thumbnails.
-It works best for:
+- Photobox is best for:
   - infinite true + slidesToShow 1
   - infinite false + slidesToShow N
-  If "infinite true + slidesToShow > 1" is a must, simply override the JS to remove ":not(.slick-cloned)", and disable 'thumbs' option.
+  If "infinite true + slidesToShow > 1" is a must, but you don't want dup thumbnails, simply override the JS to disable 'thumbs' option.
 - The following is not module related, but worth a note: o lazyLoad ondemand has issue with dummy image excessive height.
     Added fixes to suppress it via CSS.